MicrosoftDocs/bing-docs/bing-docs/bing-web-search/overview.md

 To get started using the API, pick the subscription you want from <a href="https://www.microsoft.com/en-us/bing/apis/pricing" target="_blank">Bing API Pricing</a>.
 After getting your subscription key, you're all set to make your first call.

 You can easily call the API by sending a native HTTP GET request or by using the Web Search SDK.
-For examples to help you get up and running quickly for either option, see the [REST quickstart example](quickstarts/rest/csharp.md) or [SDK quickstart example](quickstarts/sdk/web-search-client-library-csharp.md).
+For examples to help you get up and running quickly for either option, see [Quickstarts](quickstarts/quickstarts.md).

 ## Features